-As you are still married the judicial separation is a procedure often favoured by people of certain religious faiths who may not believe in divorce, such as Roman Catholics, where divorce is regarded as technically illegal except for in very limited circumstances.
+As you are still married, judicial separation is a procedure often favoured by people of certain religious faiths who may not believe in divorce, such as Roman Catholics, where divorce is regarded as technically illegal except in very limited circumstances.

 You can apply for a judicial separation at any time after getting married, you do not have to wait for a year as you would if filing for divorce.
 Furthermore, it should be noted that obtaining a judicial separation does not prevent either party from filing for a divorce later.

 A judicial separation also acts like a divorce in terms of its effect on a Will.
 Following the Decree of Judicial Separation, a spouse can no longer be a beneficiary, unless a new Will is drafted specifically stating that to be the case.

 A judicial separation can be started by either spouse, the petitioner, by lodging a document called a petition with the court and paying the appropriate court fee.
 The petition sets out the details of the marriage, the names of both parties and any children, together with the grounds chosen for the judicial separation.